We developed the NOURISHING framework to highlight where governments need to take action to promote healthy diets and reduce overweight and obesity.

-Added February 2018: The European Commission approved the use of the NutriScore label and on 31 October 2017 the French Government signed a decree outlining that the NutriScore label would be used in France.
+The European Commission approved the use of the NutriScore label and on 31 October 2017 the French government signed a decree outlining that the NutriScore label would be used in France.
 The label is voluntary and to date six major retailers and manufacturers have already entered into a Charter of Commitment to use the labelling on their products.

 We know from the evidence that making fruit and vegetables available in schools increases consumption.
 There is also evidence that food standards to restrict availability have the effect of reducing consumption of the restricted food.

 For these actions to be effective for all children, they need to be sustained over time and accompanied by complementary behaviour change communication techniques, such as "modelling", school gardens, and communication to all stakeholders involved in the provision and consumption of school food.
 Worksites and healthcare also present strong potential for improved eating among adults.